michaelyatco/choredoor/ChoreDoorNextSteps.md

 Task: Give this first `<th>` child element an `id` of `score-number` and give the second nested `<th>` child element an `id` of `high-score-number`.

 Hint: You can add the `id` attribute inside the `<th>` tag:
 ```html
 <tr>
   <th class="class-name" id="id-name"/>
 </tr>
 ```

-Task: These boxes cannot be seen yet because have to create the CSS selector `score-box` within the __style.css__ file.
+Task: These boxes cannot be seen yet because have to create the CSS selector `.score-box` within the __style.css__ file.
 This selector should have the following properties and values:

   * margin-top - 9px
   * display - inline-block